Major Groups > Gilled Mushrooms > Pale-Spored > Lactarius > Lactarius fumosus

 Ecology: Mycorrhizal with hardwoods and conifers; growing alone, scattered, or gregariously; summer and fall; widely distributed in eastern North America.

-Cap: 3-10 cm; at first broadly convex, becoming flat or shallowly depressed; dry; fairly smooth; dull smoky brown or paler (occasionally nearly whitish).
+Cap: 3-10 cm; at first broadly convex, becoming flat or shallowly depressed; dry; fairly smooth; dull smoky brown or paler (occasionally nearly whitish); the margin even.

-Gills: Attached to the stem or beginning to run down it; close or crowded; pale; staining pink to reddish when sliced.
+Gills: Attached to the stem or beginning to run down it; close or crowded; white, becoming pale brownish with age; when fresh staining pink to reddish when sliced.

-Stem: 4-11 cm long; up to 1.5 cm thick; more or less equal; smooth, without pot-holes; colored like the cap or paler; often whitish near the base; bruising slowly pinkish to reddish.
+Stem: 4-11 cm long; up to 1.5 cm thick; more or less equal; smooth, without potholes; colored like the cap or paler; often whitish near the base; usually bruising slowly pinkish to reddish.

-Milk: White; not changing but staining tissues pink to reddish.
+Milk: White; unchanging; usually staining tissues pink to reddish.

-Odor and Taste: Odor not distinctive; taste variable, ranging from acrid or peppery to mild.
+Odor and Taste: Odor not distinctive; taste variable, ranging from acrid (sometimes slowly) or peppery to mild.

 Spore Print: Pale cream to buff.